MaestroOso/server-validation-go/README.md

 ## Api Server

 Api is developed using Go
-- To run make sure to download this project and set the GOPATH route to this folder so the imports are found during compilation
+- To run make sure to download this project below de GOPATH/src or set the GOPATH route to this folder so the imports are found during compilation
 - Execute: `go run main.go`
 - Api properties can be configured to set desired port in which to run it. ( Default is 8888 )